Platinum Jewelry 101: What to Know Before You Buy

 When platinum is scratched, metal gets shifted along its surface.
 The metal displacement caused by many tiny abrasions eventually causes platinum jewelry to lose its smooth, polished surface and take on a worn, antique look.
 This is known as platinum patina.

-Platinum rings are the most susceptible to developing patina, as they’re subjected to wear and tear whenever your hand comes into contact with hard things.
+Platinum rings are the most susceptible to developing patina, as they’re subjected to wear and tear whenever your hand comes into contact with hard surfaces.
 Patina can start to appear on an engagement ring in as little as six months to a year, depending on how often you wear it and if you wear it while working with your hands.

 Earrings and necklaces can go much longer without developing patina, because they don’t get bumped against hard surfaces as often.